MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-quorum.md

 Whenever surviving nodes successfully verify they are the *majority*, the definition of *majority* is updated to be among just the survivors.
 This allows the cluster to lose one node, then another, then another, and so forth.
 This concept of the *total number of votes* adapting after successive failures is known as <strong>*Dynamic Quorum*</strong>.
 ### Dynamic Witness

 Dynamic Witness toggles the vote of the witness to make sure that the *total number of votes* is odd.
+If there are an odd number of votes, the witness does not have a vote.
+If there is an even number of votes, the witness has a vote.
+Dynamic witness significantly reduces the risk that the cluster will go down because of witness failure.
+The cluster decides whether to use the witness vote based on the number of voting nodes that are available in the cluster.

-If this fails, then the Dynamic Quorum steps in and works in the way described below.
+Dynamic Quorum works with Dynamic Witness in the way described below.

 ### Dynamic Quorum Behavior